mikaelvesavuori/dorametrix/README.md

 #### Required

 - `custom.config.accountNumber`: Your AWS account number.
-- `custom.config.authToken`: The "API key" or authorization token you want to use to secure your service (for requests, not for adding events which is always open).
-You will use this when calling the service.
+- `custom.config.authToken`: The "API key" or authorization token you want to use to secure your service.

 Note that all unit tests use a separate authorization token that you don't have to care about in regular use.